samuelhbne/vpn-launchpad/proxy-trojan/README.md

 ...
 ```

-## How to start Trojan container manually
+## How to start proxy-trojan container

 ```shell
 $ docker run --rm -it samuelhbne/proxy-trojan:amd64